mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples/TIM/TIM_TimeBase/readme.txt

 /**
-  @page TIM_TimeBase Time Base example
+  @page TIM_TimeBase Timebase example

   @verbatim
   ******************** (C) COPYRIGHT 2016 STMicroelectronics *******************
   * @file    TIM/TIM_TimeBase/readme.txt
   * @author  MCD Application Team
-  * @brief   Description of the TIM Time Base example
+  * @brief   Description of the TIM Timebase example
   ******************************************************************************
   *
   * Redistribution and use in source and binary forms, with or without modification,